 The history of technology in pipeline operations is full of revolutionary changes.
 The latest is the Internet of Things (IoT) and Industrial IoT (IIoT) technology that is essentially SCADA for the enterprise.
 This week’s guest, Dan Turner, says we’re just in the very beginning stages of seeing this technology integrate with the legacy devices that pipeliners are accustomed to.
+In this episode we discuss IOT and SCADA, as it relates to the pipeline industry.

 Dan says that devices used in the field are going to come straight from the factory with advanced connectivity and need to interact with the legacy devices.
 It’s going to change the way data flows.
 It’s going to change the way we access that data.
 The things that we do today will be how we deal with the legacy stuff a few years from now.
 That’s just getting data flowing.